-- 33 The identification and development of alternatives started with the pre-screening of the components

-- 34 which would make up an alternative, listed below.
-The components were studied to determine a matrix of 35 options that could be assembled into alternatives.

-- Augmentation delivery locations

-- Sediment sources

-- Sediment production and delivery techniques

-- 39• Delivery timing

-- 40 Augmentation material gradation
+- 33 The identification and development of alternatives started with the pre-screening of the components - which would make up an alternative, listed below.
+The components were studied to determine a matrix of - options that could be assembled into alternatives. - Augmentation delivery locations - Sediment sources - Sediment production and delivery techniques - Delivery timing - Augmentation material gradation

 - 1 These components underwent an initial screening to eliminate options that were determined not feasible, - 2 primarily from the standpoint of cost or implementability.
 Once the initial screening was completed, the - 3 options that were retained were assembled into a set of unique sediment augmentation alternatives. - 4 Where appropriate, alternatives that did not represent a unique solution, or did not offer some advantage - 5 that warranted consideration were eliminated.
 In addition, the various permutations of each combination - 6 were evaluated to determine if a "hybrid" alternative would be feasible.
-Table ES-1 presents the range of - 7 feasible alternatives assembled. - 8
+Table ES-1 presents the range of - 7 feasible alternatives assembled.

+Table ES-1 Range of Feasible Alternatives

+Notes:
-10 1 Review of modeling results suggest that pumping start dates have relatively little effect on the amount that the

-11 sediment deficit is reduced.
-The August 1 pumping start date was retained for evaluation purposes because it

-12 avoids ecologically important timeframes, offers the most flexibility, and some time buffer when compared to a

-13 September 1 start date.
+1 Review of modeling results suggest that pumping start dates have relatively little effect on the amount that the sediment deficit is reduced.
+The August 1 pumping start date was retained for evaluation purposes because it avoids ecologically important timeframes, offers the most flexibility, and some time buffer when compared to a September 1 start date.

-14 2 If the augmentation delivery location is on the South Channel, then a fine grain material (similar to the OS&G

-15 sand piles) is required to avoid excessive aggradation in the vicinity of the discharge location.
-Conversely, if the

-16 augmentation delivery location is downstream of the confluence of the North and South channels, such as OS&G,

-17 then a coarser material is required to provide more sediment transport to the deficit at Cottonwood Ranch.
+2 If the augmentation delivery location is on the South Channel, then a fine grain material (similar to the OS&G sand piles) is required to avoid excessive aggradation in the vicinity of the discharge location.
+Conversely, if the augmentation delivery location is downstream of the confluence of the North and South channels, such as OS&G, then a coarser material is required to provide more sediment transport to the deficit at Cottonwood Ranch.

-19 Table ES-2 presents the alternatives that were assembled for further evaluation.
+Table ES-2 presents the alternatives that were assembled for further evaluation.

-Table ES-2 Alternatives
+20 Table ES-2 Alternatives